Extending AI Capabilities: A Complete Guide to Creating to Deploying Dify Customization Tools

 - API Key Authentication.
 The caller must provide a pre-defined key in the request (

-standard practice to ensure that only authorized users have access.
+API Key).
+This is to protect private or paidAPIstandard practice to ensure that only authorized users have access.

-For example, a weather checker will work for everyone if you select "No Authentication" and for everyone if you select "No Authentication".API Key
+For example, a weather checker will work for everyone if you select "No Authentication" and for everyone if you select "No Authentication".API Key", the user would have to obtain the key before they could check the weather.

 Step 4: Go Live as a Service - Getting Tools Running in the Cloud

-By completing the above configuration, the platform has only completed the "registration" of the tool.
-For the AI to be able to actually call it, the tool behind the API
+exist Dify By completing the above configuration, the platform has only completed the "registration" of the tool.
+For the AI to be able to actually call it, the tool behind the API The service must be deployed on the Internet, have a publicly accessible URLThe

 You have two mainstream options for how to deploy it, each geared toward users with different technical backgrounds.